 The Babson Boston Cup

-The Babson Boston Cup is the culmination of our Youth Entrepreneurial Programs set to take place April 2017.
+The Babson Boston Cup is the culmination of our Youth Entrepreneurial Leadership Programs and takes place in the Spring on Babson College Wellesley Campus.
 In this battle of the ventures, young entrepreneurs identify opportunities for innovation, share with peers and industry experts about the value they are capable of adding, and ask for the resources they need to move forward.
-Winners will receive seed money, the Cup trophy in their school for one year, and the opportunity to explore their idea in Babson’s credit-bearing, residential entrepreneurship program: Summer Study.
+Winners will receive thousands of dollars of seed money and the Babson Boston Cup trophy in their school for one year.

-For strategies and resources to create entrepreneurial learning atmospheres in your organization, check out our companion curriculum, BELA: City.
-Babson’s BELA: City program (Babson’s Entrepreneurial Leadership Academy) is a project-based, high school curriculum focused on providing an opportunity for students to turn their ideas into action.
-Visit the BELA: City program website for more information.
+Educators: For strategies and resources to create entrepreneurial learning atmospheres in your organization, check out our companion curriculum, Activating Babson's Pre-College Curriculum (ACTIVATE).
+Babson’s ACTIVATE program is a project-based, high school curriculum focused on providing an opportunity for students to turn their ideas into action.
+Visit the ACTIVATE website for more information.

 Three Minutes, Three Slides is all each team will have to pitch their venture idea that can solve a problem in the students’ communities and is actionable within six months.
 Teams of students from area schools will compete at Babson College for the chance to win the Babson Boston Cup.

 This slide should focus on describing the opportunity that the team has explored, the reason this opportunity is interesting to the team and potential customers, the proposed solution, and the dramatic difference in this solution over any existing solutions.

 This slide should provide general information and estimates that defines the target market, determines the size of that market, and identifies your competitors.